theDrewski81/local-ai/README.md

 those modules' section in the docker-compose.yml under 'services' and comment them out with a '#' to save storage space.
 - For Supabase, all sub containers are required in order to function.
 They are [studio, kong, auth, rest, realtime, storage, imgproxy, meta, function, analytics, db, vector, and supavisor].
 Do not comment these out.
 - The default Ollama image is CPU-Only.
 See the [Ollama documentation](https://ollama.com/) to determine the correct image if you wish you utilize your GPU.
+- In the docker-compose.yml, the x-init-ollama service defines what model(s) to pull on first start.
+You can change the portion of the command 'LAMA_HOST=ollama:11434 ollama pull {your model of choice}' For multiple models, include the whole command for each, separated by a semicolon.

 ## Installation